wada314/puroro/puroro/src/design_doc.md

 }
 ```

-The problem here is the last block of the code.
+Another problem here is the last block of the code.
 Because we lied the lifetime passed to `String` as `'static`,
 compiler thinks it's actually movable out from the `PersonRc` struct.
 Of course this is not correct, the code above is making a dangling pointer.